FD-/LaMetric-SDK/README.md

 ## 2. Get the system libraries

 LaMetric OS apps need to be linked against a few shared libraries included in the LaMetric OS distribution.
-Copy the contents of /usr/lib from your LaMetric device to the lib folder of the SDK distribution.
+Without SSH access to your device, you'll have to download a firmware image from https://firmware.lametric.com and extract the /usr/lib folder from the nested rootfs squashfs file.
+In case you have SSH access to the device, just copy the contents of /usr/lib from your LaMetric device to the lib folder of the SDK distribution.

 ## 3. Build the sample app